kmayerb/hello-nextflow/README.md

 ##  Run the hello.nf workflow using AWS batch

-Note: you must make two tweaks to the aws.config compared to what is in this repository
+Note: you must make two tweaks to the`aws.config` compared to what is in this repository.

 1. Change `IAM` to your actual AWS Identity and Access Management code, which will be something like `97478097478`
 2. Change for `ROLE` to your compsci assigned roel, which will be soemthing like `fh-pi-Simpson-M-batchtask`